Skip to content

 Closed Ends in a consonant (CVC) Short vowel

-Reduced Unstressed, non-accent position Sheva or hatef sheva
+Reduced Unstressed, non-accent position Shewa or hateph shewa

 Why this matters: When a word adds a suffix, syllable boundaries shift.
 A long vowel in what was an open syllable may find itself in a now-closed syllable — and it will typically shorten.
 This is the engine behind most of the vowel alternations you will see throughout the paradigms.